bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-01-farewell-to-arms.md

 Ernest Hemingway’s story of a doomed love affair between an American ambulance driver and a nurse is turned into a full-blown tearjerker by Frank Borzage.
 With luminous close-ups of Gary Cooper and Helen Hayes, kissing as bombs explode behind them and grand, swooping camerawork, Borzage evokes a glamour and exoticism more in keeping with old-style silent films than early talkies.
 The formal inventiveness, which helped the film to a Best Cinematography Oscar, is apparent throughout.
 At one stage, we’re treated to shots of chins and ceilings as the camera takes the point of view of the patient on a stretcher.
 At another, the lens stands in for Cooper’s mouth – and Hayes plants a wet, sloppy kiss on it.
 Adolphe Menjou is excellent as Cooper’s world-weary, womanising boss.
-Cooper himself shows his customary clumsy charm as the besotted lover, and the death-bed ending is guaranteed to melt the stoniest heart.
+Cooper himself shows his customary clumsy charm as the besotted lover, and the death-bed ending is guaranteed to melt the stoniest heart.<br>

-**_Sight & Sound_****, May 1997**
+**_Sight & Sound_, May 1997**<br>

 Ernest Hemingway – who prided himself in a certain kind of tough-talking, no-nonsense honesty – had little time for Frank Borzage’s _A Farewell to Arms_, adapted from the partly autobiographical novel he’d had published a couple of years previously.